-- The sharing of tribal legal research and implementation issues between tribes is important. - Coordination with BIA and other federal agencies will be important to include review of the BIA leases and processes and coordination with BIA Title Status Reports (TSRs).
+- The sharing of tribal legal research and implementation issues between tribes is important. - Coordination with AK-DEC and federal agencies will be important.

 Storing & Managing Documents & Data

 The KSU-TAB "Brownfield Inventory Tool" (BIT) is a comprehensive brownfield program management tool that can be used to compile and record data for the Public Record.
 You may enter detailed site data, upload documents and data, and generate and export a variety of reports, including a Property Profile Form.